-- Phase 1: March 2005 to February 2008;
+- Phase 1: March 2005 to February 2008; completed and reviewed October 2008

 - Phase 2: March 2008 to February 2011;

 - Phase 3: March 2011 to February 2015.

 It is the broad intention of the Strategy that these phases will be linked to the economic characteristics of each activity.
 For example, it is probable that a low-cost intervention with a rapid payback would be implemented during the early stages of Phase 1.
 Conversely, a high-cost or complex intervention may only be initiated during the latter phases of the Strategy.